 Because most short sales are beneficial to a lender.
 If you accept our offer to help you on a short sale, your lender may not agree to a short sale or to modify your loan.
 We do offer a loan modification kit.

 However, the likelihood of negotiating a modification is like everything else in life.
 It takes work and persistence to convince your lender to modify your loan.
 No matter what you or we do, your lender may not approve a loan modification.

 We do not recommend that you stop paying your mortgage, because this will cause damage to your credit and could cause you to lose your home.
 Because we know avoiding foreclosure is so important to any homeowner, we recommend that you speak with the appropriate legal or tax advisor before making any decision.

 This is not intended as legal, technical, or tax advice.
 Please speak with a licensed professional before making any decision.
 Information is deemed reliable but not guaranteed as of the date of writing.

 You have the option to reject a short sale or loan modification from your lender if it does not meet your approval.
 If you decide not to go thru with the short sale, then you do not have to pay us our fee.
 We normally make a real estate sales commission for helping you on a short sale.

 The views expressed here are Donna’s personal views and do not reflect the views of Jones & Co.
 Realty.

-This information on Cape Coral Short Sales: How To Lower Your Mortgage Payment Without A Refi is provided as a courtesy to our viewers to help them make informed decisions.
+This information on Cape Coral Short Sales: Can I Short Sale Investment Property Without A Deficiency? is provided as a courtesy to our viewers to help them make informed decisions.